Illustration: Pedro Nekoi

 I fear being accused of selfishness for putting my happiness first.
 I’m afraid I’ll never make peace with this reality.
 I’m scared of all the hate out there and the rapid proliferation of anti-trans laws in this country.
 I’m afraid I’ve been locked away for so long that I can never look quite strange to be accepted in queer spaces.
 I’m afraid of never find a therapist including.
 I’m afraid no one will see me as anything other than the woman I’m not.

-For months, I felt like I was in a cocoon of metamorphosis, a gooey, undefined version of myself, and I don’t know what the end state will be like.
+For months, I felt like I was in a cocoon of metamorphosis, a slimy, undefined version of myself, and I don’t know what the end state will be like.
 I am marinating in discomfort yearning to emerge from this process on the other side as a fully realized and visible being. non-binary person, comfortable in queer spaces and unapologetic about being myself.
 But I’m so scared of the process to get there and how long it might take, given the decades of repression I have yet to untangle.

 So, Grandpa, how do you accept uncertainty and trust the process?

 Thank you for sharing your journey with me.
 As a writer, I like a good extended metaphor.
 It can be meaningful to find symmetries between your experience and something out there in nature, like the caterpillar or the butterfly, those classic symbols of transformation.